BMS-LDT-IST

 Research profiles

-Tessa Eysink is the programme director of the master programme Educational Science and Technology.
+From 2021 till 2024, Tessa Eysink was the programme director of the master programme Educational Science and Technology.

 Affiliated study programs